Black Krrsantan: Characteristics

 Black Krrsantan is a black-furred Wookiee, which are humanoid aliens that hail from the planet Kashyyyk and are known for being tall, hairy, and having immense strength.
 He wears gold armor with spikes on his shoulders.
 For weapons, he has electrical brass knuckles, a powerful firearm, and a bowcaster.
 Black Krrsantan's fighting style tends to lean towards a dark side.
 Unlike other Wookiees, he will use his teeth and break loyalties to win a fight.
 Alex Zaben of Decider has described him to be more dangerous than Chewbacca.
 Black Krrsantan proves his strength, when he rips off the arm of a Trandoshan, and when he overpowers several Trandoshans who jump on top of him.
 He also displays his toughness from the scar on his face that goes over his left eye, which he got from Obi-Wan Kenobi's lightsaber when he fought him.
 Rachel Leishman of The Mary Sue called him an "imposing figure" with a "threatening gaze".
 He cares very little for anyone else and looks out only for himself.
 He has several nicknames, and is called Black K, BK, and Santy by Doctor Aphra and Santo by Boba Fett and Garsa Fwip.

 Development

 Black Krrsantan was created shortly after Disney acquired Lucasfilm and declared in January 2014, that the Star Wars comics license would return to Marvel Comics in 2015.
 Created by writer Kieron Gillen, artist Salvador Larroca, and editors Jordan D. White and Heather Antos, he made his first appearance in the comic Darth Vader #1 (February 2015).
 During the creation process for Krrsantan, Gillen said that they referred to him as "Newbacca", in reference to Chewbacca, while trying to figure out a name for him.
-Black Krrsantan later made his first live-action appearance in The Book of Boba Fett.
-For his introduction alongside the Twins in "Chapter 2: The Tribes of Tatooine", Krrsantan is portrayed by an actor named "Big" Dave in a costume.
-Throughout the rest of the show, Krrsantan is portrayed by Carey Jones.
+Black Krrsantan later made his first live-action appearance in The Book of Boba Fett portrayed by Carey Jones.